 - Apples are nestled inside the einkorn cake batter.
 They're rich in vitamin C and a phytonutrient called quercetin which is highly anti-inflammatory.
 Choose good baking apples for this recipe with a nice balance of sweet and tart.
 Pippins, Kings, Fujis, Honeycrisps, and Granny Smith all work well.

 - Brandy adds a little moisture to the cake and helps complement the flavor of the apples, infusing that flavor into the batter itself.

 - Eggs and butter give the cake much-needed moisture.
 The protein in the eggs also helps to provide structure to the cake.

-- Cinnamon and nutmeg complement the flavor of apples, and lend a warming spice to the cake.
+- Cinnamon and nutmeg complement the flavor of apples and lend a warming spice to the cake.

 Einkorn is easy to work with, especially when making cakes and pastries.
 But, it behaves a little differently than modern varieties of wheat.
-So, there's a bit of learning curve when you're first starting to work with the flour.
+So, there's a bit of a learning curve when you're first starting to work with the flour.